MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-architecture.md

 ## AI prompts workflow

 The following screenshot shows the AI prompts workflow.
-After a prompt is created by AI Builder leveraging Dataverse, it can be consumed through Power Platform or Microsoft 365 products.
+After AI Builder creates a prompt leveraging Dataverse, it can be consumed through Power Platform or Microsoft 365 products.
 To ensure responsible AI compliance of the prompt, AI Builder services communicate with Azure OpenAI and Azure AI Content Safety.
 The result is sent back as the prompt answer.

 :::image type="content" source="media/ai-builder-architecture/aib-prompts-workflow.png" alt-text="Screenshot of the AI prompts workflow.":::